cycfi/elements/docs/aspects.md

 But like the `box`, the `rbox` is infinitely resizable and will hog the entire window.
 What we want is to give it a specific size and center it in the window.
 Elements are very lightweight.
-Most elements do not even have a size, nor know their position in the view.
+Most elements do not even have a size, nor know their position in the view, making them relocatable.
 So we give it a 100x50 size by wrapping it in the `fixed_size` element:

 ```c++
 auto blue_rbox =